Multiplex STR Kits, Inhibitor Handling and Low-Template DNA

 A PCR inhibitor is any substance that reduces the efficiency of the amplification reaction below the threshold where all loci amplify at expected peak heights.
 Inhibitors reach forensic extracts because they are co-purified with DNA from the original evidence matrix.
 Four inhibitor classes are of operational significance.

 Haematin is the most common and most studied.
 It is released from haemoglobin by alkaline hydrolysis or prolonged enzymatic degradation and appears in blood stains, blood-saturated soil, and decomposed biological material.
 Haematin's mechanism is dual: it chelates the Mg2+ ions that Taq polymerase requires for catalytic activity, and it directly inhibits Taq by binding to the enzyme active site.
 As little as 20 µM haematin in a 25 µL PCR reaction produces significant inhibition.
-Haematin inhibition is the mechanism that makes blood-stained soil a particularly challenging extraction substrate, a situation encountered in mass grave investigations (such as the 2004 tsunami recovery operations in Thailand and Indonesia, and the post-conflict exhumations at ICMP operations in Bosnia), buried homicide victims (as studied in ENFSI working group reports on challenging samples), and crime scenes where decomposition has been prolonged.
+Haematin inhibition is the mechanism that makes blood-stained soil a particularly challenging extraction substrate, a situation encountered in mass grave investigations (such as the 2004 tsunami recovery operations in Thailand and Indonesia, and the post-conflict exhumations at ICMP operations in Bosnia), the extraction chemistry for these challenging substrates is covered in DNA extraction methods, buried homicide victims (as studied in ENFSI working group reports on challenging samples), and crime scenes where decomposition has been prolonged.

 Humic acid and fulvic acids are degradation products of plant organic matter, present in soil, peat, and surface runoff.
 They are co-extracted with DNA from soil swabs and environmental samples.
 Humic acids inhibit Taq by intercalating into double-stranded DNA (blocking polymerase progression) and by interacting with the negatively charged backbone of nucleic acids in ways that disrupt primer annealing.
 The concentration at which humic acids produce detectable inhibition in standard PCR is approximately 1 µg/mL.